Tweants dialect: Written forms

+A word like zeggen ("to say") can be found written as both zeggen and zegn in either of the two spelling systems, but informally as zeg'n, zeng or even zeng(')n as well.

 Cultural expressions in Tweants

 The earliest form of written Tweants is a poem dating from the eighteenth century, although it is a rare example.
 Tweants, like the other Dutch Low Saxon dialects, has had a literary tradition since the nineteenth century when Romanticism sparked an interest in regional culture.
 Some of the better-known authors include: